Sweden are often seen as one of the dark horses of international competition, always being there or thereabouts and often posing a real threat.

 The team was eliminated in the quarter-finals of the 1934 FIFA World Cup in their first appearance in the competition.

-After qualifying for the 1938 World Cup in France, Sweden were scheduled to play Austria, but Austria were unable to participate in the match after being invaded by Germany, so Sweden marched on to the quarter-finals, where they beat Cuba 8-0.
+After qualifying for the 1938 World Cup in France, Sweden were scheduled to play Austria.
+However, Austria were unable to participate after being invaded by Germany, so Sweden progressed to the quarter-finals, where they beat Cuba 8-0.

 At the 1950 World Cup, Sweden did not allow any professionals to represent them, so went into the tournament with only amateur players.